onthebusiness/harelang.org/content/tutorials/introduction.md

       is important is for tagged unions: even if two types share the same underlying representation (such as "index" and "offs" in our sample code), they can be considered distinct types in a tagged union.
+- title: Pointer types in depth
+  # nullable, null value, auto-dereference
+  sample: |
+      use fmt;

+      type coords = struct {
+      	x: int,
+      	y: int,
+      };

+      export fn main() void = {
+      	let pos = coords { x = 10, y = 20 };
+      	printcoords(null);
+      	printcoords(&pos);
+      };

+      fn printcoords(pos: nullable *coords) void = {
+      	match (pos) {
+      	case null =>
+      		fmt::println("(null)")!;
+      	case let pos: *coords =>
+      		fmt::printfln("({}, {})", pos.x, pos.y)!;
+      	};
+      };
+  details: |
+      Pointers in Hare, by default, cannot be "null".
+In other words, all pointers must refer to a valid address.
+However, it is often useful to signal the absence of a value, and we can do this with a *nullable* pointer type.

+      The "printcoords" function in the sample code accepts an argument of type "nullable *coords".
+We cannot *deference* this type with the `*` or `.` operators like we ordinarily can: we must first test if it is valid.
+One way to do this is to match against "null", as shown here.

+      Hare also includes a feature called "auto-dereferencing", which allows you to do things like using the `.` operator to access struct members via a pointer.
+This allows us to use "pos.x" rather than "(*pos).x".
+Many other features work similarly &mdash; indexing arrays, append et al (covered later), and so on.
+This works for any level of indirection: pointers to pointers to pointers to pointers... can also be dereferenced automatically.
+- title: Struct sub-typing
+  sample: |
+      TODO
+  details: |
+      TODO
 - title: Tagged unions in depth
   # TODO: Revisit this code sample once we finish updating parsing et al
   sample: |